kylerschin/minecraft-wrapper/README.md

 10-15 players, complex plugins (block protection, land claims, so forth) - 2-4 hours otherwise, twice a day will suffice.

-Although the new version 8.x development wrapper has a lot nicer features and many many bugfixes, I suffers from terminal LAGGINESS.
-This version, although not bug of some major bugs, runs _well_, so I provide it in hopes it can be useful until the speed of the new wrapper is improved and a formal release is issued
+Although the new version 0.8.x development wrapper has a lot nicer features and many many bugfixes, I suffers from terminal LAGGINESS.
+This version, although not free of some major bugs, runs _well_, so I provide it in hopes it can be useful until the speed of the new wrapper is improved and a formal release is issued

 R/ SurestTexas00